TraderHQ

 If a stock isn’t going up or down, you can get some income out of it by writing covered calls.

-The stock may be a low volatility dividend-paying stock, but you want to increase your income from the stock by writing calls options.
-Careful here though, if you really like the stock you don’t want to have it called away if the stock price goes above the strike price.
+The stock may be a low volatility dividend-paying stock, but you want to increase your income from the stock by writing call options.
+Be careful here though—if you really like the stock you don’t want to have it called away if the stock price goes above the strike price.

 Covered Call Trading Example

-Consider the following example using Macy’s (M) stock.
+Consider the following example using a retail stock.
 The price was trending higher but has now leveled off, ranging between $55 and $63.
-The price is currently $57.64.
-You decide to write a covered call on the 100 shares you own of M, with a strike price at $62.50 and an expiry three and half months into the future (it’s the start of November and you choose a February expiry).
+The price is currently around $58.
+You decide to write a covered call on the 100 shares you own, with a strike price at $62.50 and an expiry about three and a half months into the future.

 If the price falls, the premium received helps offset your losses, and you can always sell the shares and close your written call for a small profit (since the price has dropped the price you pay to buy/offset your call should be lower than what someone paid you for it).